contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Give their testimony in writing, stating either (1) the complete date the ordinance was performed or (2) the year it was performed and the person who performed it.
 * Sign their testimony in the presence of a member of the bishopric or stake presidency.

-With this testimony, the bishop can authorize a clerk to update the membership record.
+With this testimony, the bishop can authorize a clerk to create or update the membership record.
 The written testimony may then be discarded.

 If the certificate or witnesses cannot be found, the ordinance must be performed again.